connorsavage/Summit-Sprint-Unity/README.md

 # Summit Sprint

-A Unity endless runner game.
-Sprint to the Summit!
+Battle the elements as you ascend the snowy mountain in this Unity endless runner game!

 * To play, download BUILDGAME.ZIP file and run summitsprint.exe